LODSContent/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Servicesv2/Instructions/Labs/4-Develop apps for Microsoft Teams/05-Collect input with task modules/01-Exercise-collect-input-task-modules.md

 ### Test the video player task module

-8. Save the modified files.
+Save the modified files.
 The `ngrok` task will detect the changes and rerun the webpack task.
 Upon completion, the web page should refresh to show the updated content.

-9. In the browser, navigate back to the tab in the Microsoft Teams interface.
+In the browser, navigate back to the tab in the Microsoft Teams interface.
 Select the **Show video** button.
 Microsoft Teams will load the video player task module with the specified video loaded in the embedded player:

 ![Screenshot of the YouTube Player task module with a video loaded in the web page.](../../Linked_Image_Files/4-Teams/task-modules/03-yo-teams-10.png)

-## Task 3: Add video selector task module
+## Add video selector task module

 Now let's update the project to include a task module that will enable the user to change the video loaded in the player task module.
 For this task module, you'll implement it similar to how the custom tab is implemented: as a React app.

 ### Create the task module's React app web page host

-1. Create a new file, **selector.html**, in the **./src/public/youTubePlayer1Tab** folder.
+Create a new file, **selector.html**, in the **./src/public/youTubePlayer1Tab** folder.

-2. Add the following HTML to it:
+Add the following HTML to it:

 ```html
 <!DOCTYPE html>